 Information Asymmetry occurs when one party, in a transaction involving multiple parties, has more or more accurate information than the other parties.
 As the quote goes “knowledge is power” right?
-By this I mean to state that by one party having the knowledge (information) others don’t, then they have more power.
+By this I mean to state that by one party knowing (information) others don’t, then they have more power.

 An imbalance in itself means the party with the information now has more power, the other, less.

 This can make a huge difference in the result of that specific transaction, and the “why” of the decisions within it.
 It causes others to feel they are making a great decision or criticism (like Josh explains here – a great example), when in actuality it is in ignorance due to information asymmetry.

 The main reason this has been the new entry of choice, happens to be from my traveling experience this week.
 Let me attempt relaying my feelings and situations when traveling one particular day to Amsterdam.

 Like most airlines these days do, Brussels Airline sent a notification to check in 24 hours via mobile or online the night before my trip.

 Typically, this makes airport arrival time a bit later, giving yourself a few more moments of peace before heading to the airport or what I also like to call The Land with No Free WIFI.